Direct Medical Care

 With insurance, costs are hidden; for example, the charge for an MRI is typically $3000.
 Whatever insurance doesn’t pay is then your responsibility.

-With direct care, also known as concierge medical care, the cash cost for an MRI is $300.
+With direct care, the cash cost for an MRI is $300.
 This pattern of cash discount is seen throughout the health care system.
 The cash cost for everything from imaging studies to surgeries, even hospitalizations, is a fraction of the charges submitted when insurance is applied.

 You say, “OK”, but what about the mandate that the government ‘requires’ you to buy health insurance?
 Or you will get a tax penalty?